Qiskit/qiskit/README.md

 -  Create an `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
 -  Get an API token from the IBM Q experience website under “My Account” > “Personal Access Token”

-This API token allows you to execute your programs into the IBM Q experience backends.
+This API token allows you to execute your programs with the IBM Q experience backends.
 [Example](doc/example_real_backend.rst).

-More details on this and more so in [our QISKit documentation](doc/qiskit.rst).
+More details on this and more information see [our QISKit documentation](doc/qiskit.rst).

 ### Next Steps

-Now you're set up and ready to check out some of the other examples from our [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository.
+Now you're set up and ready to check out some of the other examples from our [Tutorial](https://github.com/QISKit/qiskit-tutorial) repository.
 Start with the [index tutorial](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and then go to the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
 If you already have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), you can copy and modify the notebooks to create your own experiments.

-To install the tutorials as part of the QISKit SDK, see the following installation details [installation details](doc/install.rst#Install-Jupyter-based-tutorials).
+To install the tutorials as part of the QISKit SDK, see the following [installation details](doc/install.rst#Install-Jupyter-based-tutorials).
 Complete SDK documentation can be found in the [*doc* directory](doc/qiskit.rst).

 ## More Information